 Monday, Tuesday and Wednesday = Mrs Latham (Planning, preparation and assessment time covered by Mr Powe)

-Thursday and Friday = Mrs Hall (Planning, preparation and assessment time covered by Mrs Garraway)
+Wednesday, Thursday and Friday = Mr Perry (Planning, preparation and assessment time covered by Mrs Garraway)

 If you feel unsure about any specific curriculum content or methods that we use to teach your child, and this is impacting on your ability to support them effectively at home, please feel free to ask in school for some explanation or reassurance.
 If your child doesn’t understand the task, they must come and speak to one of us about this in plenty of time to meet the deadline.

-SAT tests: SATs week will be the w/c Monday 11th May 2020.
+SATs week will be at the beginning of May.
 Please make a note of the date and avoid planning anything that might keep your child from school during that week.
 Please be aware that, from the very start of the year, a key focus in Y6 is to avoid the building up of any unnecessary stress or pressure; we would appreciate your support in this as it doesn’t help the children at all.
 Preparation for the SATs will be a part of our classroom discussions all year long, but it will always be made clear that the tests are a measure of school performance and effectiveness rather than something the children need to panic about.

 We look forward enormously to working with you and your children this year!

 Letters and Downloads